These are the Best Android Phones to buy in February 2021: Galaxy S21 Ultra, OnePlus 8 Pro, and more!

 Best Android Phone for most people: Samsung Galaxy S20 FE

-While the Galaxy Note 20 Ultra is, in our opinion, the best slab smartphone money can buy, the just-announced Samsung Galaxy S20 FE is likely the phone for most people as it still gives you much of what makes a Samsung flagship great.
-This includes that 120Hz Super AMOLED display, a responsive and well-thought-out UX, and well-performing cameras — except the Galaxy S20 FE is half the price of the Galaxy Note 20 Ultra.
+While the Galaxy S21 Ultra is, in our opinion, the best slab smartphone money can buy, the Samsung Galaxy S20 FE from 2020 is likely the phone for most people as it still gives you much of what makes a Samsung flagship great.
+This includes that 120Hz Super AMOLED display, a responsive and well-thought-out UX, and well-performing cameras — except the Galaxy S20 FE is half the price of Samsung’s premium flagships.

-You’ll have to make do with a plastic body and just Snapdragon 865 instead of the Snapdragon 865+, but these are concessions we think most people would be alright with if it saves them $600-$700.
+You’ll have to make do with a plastic body and just Snapdragon 865 instead of the Snapdragon 888/Exynos 2100, but these are concessions we think most people would be alright with if it saves them $600-$700.

 Best Samsung Galaxy Phones for every budget and need

 Best Android Phone for software and speed: OnePlus 8 Pro

 The rest of the hardware is top-notch, too, although the phone looks a bit boring due to the recycled back design.
 For the first time in a OnePlus phone, the OnePlus 8 Pro gets wireless charging and IP68 water resistance certification.
 These new additions go well with the improved camera system and the beloved alert slider hardware button.

-OnePlus phones have always been able to go toe-to-toe with the big boys in terms of overall performance, and this year's OnePlus 8 Pro is no exception.
+- OnePlus phones have always been able to go toe-to-toe with the big boys in terms of overall performance, and the OnePlus 8 Pro is no exception.
 A large 120Hz AMOLED screen, Snapdragon 865, and a 48MP ultra-wide-angle camera provide more details than the less pixel-dense ultra-wides seen in many rivals.
 But ultimately, what sets the OnePlus 8 Pro apart is its unrivaled speed and clean yet fully customizable UI.

 Best point and shoot camera phone: Google Pixel 5